This DIY Hack Has Gone Viral For Eliminating Dark Circles, So I Had To Try It

 As someone who is self-conscious about dark circles (thanks, genetics) and new fine lines, this hack spoke to me.
 I bought a bunch of bananas the very next day.
 On my first attempt, I chose a semi-ripe banana, scraped the mushy part away from the peel and mixed it with a little eye cream.
 As I applied the concoction, I became aware of the smell, which was quite sour and not at all pleasant.
 I persisted but the texture (sticky yet chalky) put me off.
 As you might have expected, leaving it on for 10 minutes did nothing to minimise my dark circles and fine wrinkles.
 I tried it another two times during the week but didn't see much of a difference.

 I decided to improvise on my fourth attempt and cut out some makeshift eye masks from the peel.
 I popped them in the freezer for a couple of hours and placed them underneath my eyes post-evening cleanse.
 While this felt incredibly soothing, again, it didn't yield the results I wanted it to.
-I'll stick to my trusty eye cream, The Body Shop Oils of Life Eye Cream Gel, £20, which moisturises, hydrates and illuminates the under-eye area.
-I may even enlist an under-eye sheet mask for more of a moisture boost, followed by a great concealer.
-I love Fenty Beauty Bright Fix Eye Brightener, £18.
+I'll stick to my trusty eye cream, The Body Shop Oils of Life Eye Cream Gel which moisturises, hydrates and illuminates the under-eye area.

 Advertisement